-According to Luke 3:1, John the Baptist began his ministry in the 15th year of Tiberius Caesar’s reign.
-Tiberius was appointed as co-regent with Augustus in AD 11, and 15 years later would be AD 26.
-Jesus began His ministry shortly thereafter at approximately the age of thirty (Luke 3:23).
-This gives us a basis upon which we can approximate what year Jesus began His public ministry: around AD 26.
+According to Luke 3:1, John the Baptist began his ministry in the fifteenth year of Tiberius Caesar’s reign.
+Tiberius was appointed emperor in AD 14, and “in the fifteenth year“ would be AD 28 or 29.
+Jesus began His ministry shortly thereafter, so, around AD 29.
 As for the end of His ministry, we know that it culminated with His crucifixion, resurrection, and ascension.

 According to John’s Gospel, Jesus attended at least three annual Feasts of Passover through the course of His ministry: one in John 2:13, another in 6:4, and then the Passover of His crucifixion in 11:55–57.
 Just based on that information, Jesus’ ministry lasted 2 years, at the very least.